Television's Greatest Hits: 65 TV Themes! From the 50's and 60's

-65 TV Themes!
-From the 50's and 60's is the first volume of the Television's Greatest Hits series of compilation albums by TVT Records.
-From the 50's and 60's was a double LP that featured 65 themes from television shows ranging from the mid-1950s until the late 1960s.
+Television's Greatest Hits: 65 TV Themes!
+From the '50s and '60s is a compilation album of television theme songs released by Tee-Vee Toons in 1985 as the first volume of the Television's Greatest Hits series.
+It was initially released as a double LP record featuring 65 themes from television shows ranging from the 1950s until the late 1960s.